NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 For more information on setting up and using a particular feature, take a look at the dedicated [article]({% slug dataform-gettingstarted-vue %} "Read more about RadDataForm with Vue.") in RadDataForm's documentation section.
 The articles are extended with Vue snippets and explanations where needed.

 ## AutoComplete for Vue: overview
-AutoComplete for Vue exposes all of the familiar features already available through the NativeScript UI APIs:
+AutoComplete for Vue (distributed through the `nativescript-ui-autocomplete` package on npmjs) exposes all of the familiar features already available through the NativeScript UI APIs:

 - Suggest modes - Suggest, Append and SuggestAppend
 - Display modes - Plain and Tokens